 I have spent countless hours and late nights researching the goldendoodle breed and what it means to breed safe and breed smart.
 I enjoy networking with other breeders to see what opinions they have and what new methods, clinical findings and products exist.
 Being a complete perfectionist, and a little neurotic, I only want to take on new challenges if I can dedicate the time to mastering the craft.
 I want to ensure that our dogs are healthy and happy and that we produce quality sound puppies.
 Part of my quest to find healthy breeding stock is carefully reviewing the pedigrees of any dogs we purchase for breeding.
-See our pedigree page to review our dogs bloodlines.
+CKC registration and pedigrees are available to adoptive families once proof of spay and neuter is submitted to us per our sales contract.

 We have been lucky to work with other great breeders who genetically test their dogs.
-Each of our breeding dogs have completed genetic testing through Embark or PawPrint Genetics and are in the process of completing hip xray certifications.
+Each of our breeding dogs have completed genetic testing through Embark or PawPrint Genetics.
 I do not believe in testing for every orthopedic condition as research has proven that great xrays do not guarantee great offspring.
 A dog could have excellent elbows one year, have poor elbows by the next, and have offspring with poor elbows.
-We stick to just hip xrays because hip dysplasia is the most common orthopedic ailment in larger breed dogs.
-If you are interested in any particular dog's testing just ask and we will gladly show the exams and discuss results.
-I have posted some information about the reliability of xray testing below.
+A few of our adults have hip xrays but we quickly discovered veterinary radiologists were extremely inconsistent with grading images and routine vets were even more inconsistent with obtaining good images.
+I sent the same adult hip xray to three different vets and two different radiologists to read and received three different scores.
+It has also been proven that diet, exercise and other environmental factors play a much more significant role in the development of orthopedic ailments than originally thought.

 Our Breeding Practices